 Kids in Houston

-Not to mention, the freshwater lakes of Galveston Bay are less than 50 miles (80 km) away, and offer families a fun escape from the push and pull of the city.
-Rent a boat and spend the day water-skiing, tubing or just relaxing on the water.
+Not to mention, the freshwater lakes of Galveston Bay are less than 50 miles (80 km) away.
+Families can escape from the city's push and pull, rent a boat and spend the day water-skiing, tubing or just relaxing on the water.